MishterKirby/osu-wiki/wiki/osu!_Program_Files/en.md

 **osu! database**

-- collection.db (Your "Collections" in-game.
-You can post it to forum for others to check out your "Collections".
+- collection.db (the player's "Collections" in-game. the player can post it to forum for others to check out the player's "Collections".
 Actual beatmaps not provided.)
 - osu!.db (osu! beatmaps' cache.)
 - presence.db (Cache of osu!players logged in the Chat_Console)
 - scores.db (Stores historical local scores)

 ### .cfg (Configuration files)

 Configuration files or config files configure the initial settings for osu! to work.
-The files can be opened by Notepad.
+The files can be opened with a text editor.

 - `osu!.cfg`: Stores security information about the osu! application files and current release stream.
 This should never be modified manually.
 - `osu!.<username>.cfg`: Stores [Options](/wiki/Options) data and other game settings.
 See [User Configuration File](/wiki/osu!_Program_Files/User_Configuration_File).